torinriley/ACON/README.md

 - **Meta-Learning:** Learns from past experiences to optimize future performance.
 - **Real-Time Data Integration:** Integrates new data in real-time, ensuring the model stays up-to-date.

+## Example Use Cases
+- **Time Series Analysis: Where data patterns and trends can change over time.
+- **Recommendation Systems: Where user preferences and item characteristics evolve.
+- **Anomaly Detection: Where identifying unusual patterns in data is crucial.
+- **Reinforcement Learning: Where agents need to adapt their behavior based on feedback from the environment.

 ## Installation
 To install ACON, clone the repository and run the following command: